RobertCraigie/prisma-client-py/docs/reference/operations.md

 ### Updating List Fields

 !!! warning
-    Scalar list fields are only supported on PostgreSQL and MongoDB
+    Scalar list fields are only supported on PostgreSQL, CockroachDB and MongoDB

+!!! warning
+    The `push` operation is not supported on CockroachDB

 ```py
 user = await db.user.update(